MithrilJS/mithril.js/docs/framework-comparison.md

 Mithril documentation typically errs on the side of being overly thorough if a topic involves things outside of the scope of Mithril.
 For example, when a topic involves a 3rd party library, Mithril documentation walks through the installation process for the 3rd party library.
 Mithril documentation also often demonstrates simple, close-to-the-metal solutions to common use cases in real-life applications where it's appropriate to inform a developer that web standards may be now on par with larger established libraries.

 Mithril's tutorials also cover a lot more ground than Vue's: the [Vue tutorial](https://vuejs.org/v2/guide/#Getting-Started) finishes with a static list of foodstuff.
 [Mithril's 10 minute guide](index.md) covers the majority of its API and goes over key aspects of real-life applications, such as fetching data from a server and routing (and there's a [longer, more thorough tutorial](simple-application.md) if that's not enough).

+#### meta-description
+Detailed comparisons between Mithril and other popular frameworks.